 We have over 20,000 genes in our body, and each gene has a very specific job.
 To do that job, our genes make substances called proteins that make everything in the body work, grow, and function properly.
-A gene is made up of a long string of many letters that act as an instruction manual for how to make a specific protein.
+A gene is made up of a long string of many letters (A, C, G, and T) that act as an instruction manual for how to make a specific protein.

 A similar example is self-assemble furniture.
 Let’s say you buy a kit at the store to build a jungle gym for your kids in the back yard.
-You lay all of the pieces out, start going through the instructions, and when you get done, the jungle gym doesn’t look like it’s supposed to and you have a bunch of extra pieces left over.
+You lay all of the pieces out, start going through the instructions and putting things together.
+When you get done, the jungle gym doesn’t look like it’s supposed to and you have a bunch of extra pieces left over.
 You go back through the instructions and realize that there is a page that is missing.
 Without that missing page, you don’t have proper instructions on how to put together your jungle gym.
 The instructions for how a gene builds a protein is very similar.

 Some missing or extra pieces (called variants) do not cause a problem.
 If you’re looking at your jungle gym instructions and it turns out you have a duplicate of one of the pages.
 It’s not necessary, but it’s also not hurting anything.
 Whether the missing or extra piece in a gene causes a problem depends on the gene, and where in the gene the extra or missing piece is at.